Horror Movie Blog > Horror Movie Reviews > Midsommar Review

 Grief and Trauma

-Midsommar has a similar feel to Hereditary, so if you found Hereditary’s high drama a challenhe to watch, you might struggle with this film too.
+Midsommar has a similar feel to Hereditary, so if you found Hereditary’s high drama a challenge to watch, you might struggle with this film too.
 At over two hours long, you really need to be fine with slow burn movies as well.

 Much like in Hereditary, grief and trauma in Midsommar plays a big part, and Florence Pugh, who plays Dani, captures this perfectly, as she balances the big, emotional scenes with more subtle moments, incredibly well.